 Imposing new or revised terms could give rise to a breach of the implied term of trust and confidence leading to resignation and a constructive unfair dismissal claim.
 This will be the case where a series of actions by the employer leads to a ‘last straw’ event amounting to a breach of trust and confidence.

-Once a repudiatory breach has been demonstrated the employee would need to prove that the employer's breach of contract caused the employee to resign and that there was no affirmation of the employment contract, such as would be caused by an unreasonable delay between the breach and the employee's resignation.
+Once a repudiatory breach has been demonstrated the employee would need to prove that the employer's breach of contract caused the employee to resign and that there was no affirmation of the employment contract, such as an unreasonable delay between the breach and the employee's resignation.

 An employee may also be able to rely on an anticipatory breach of contract as a basis for a constructive dismissal claim where the employer has made clear a future intention to fundamentally breach the terms of an employment contract.